hrittik444/financial-algorithms-trading-python/README.md

-# 🐍Quantitative Finance and Algorithmic Trading using Python
+# 🐍Quant Finance and Algorithmic Trading using Python
 <p><em>Work In Progress...</em></p>

 ### Some Programs to demonstrate Quantitative Finance and Algorithmic Trading using Python